Natural Gas Vehicles

 A CNG fuel system transfers high-pressure natural gas from the storage tank to the engine while reducing the pressure of the gas to the operating pressure of the engine's fuel-management system.
 The natural gas is injected into the engine intake air the same way gasoline is injected into a gasoline-fueled engine.
 The engine functions the same way as a gasoline engine: The fuel-air mixture is compressed and ignited by a spark plug and the expanding gases produce rotational forces that propel the vehicle.

 Some heavy-duty vehicles use spark-ignited natural gas systems, but other systems exist as well.
-High-pressure direct injection engines burn natural gas in a compression-ignition (diesel) cycle.
-See Development of the High-Pressure Direct-Injection ISX G Natural Gas Engine.
+High-pressure direct injection engines burn natural gas in a compression-ignition (diesel) cycle, where a small amount of diesel fuel is injected in addition to the natural gas to facilitate ignition.
 Heavy-duty engines can also burn diesel and natural gas in a dual-fuel system.
-See City of Los Angeles Bureau of Sanitation LNG Heavy-Duty Trucks.